STCData/STCChatGPT/README.md

-# mlwebChatGPT
+# CombineChatGPT
-ChatGPT website user script for mlweb enabled browser
+ChatGPT website user script that publishes chat messages as a CombineWebView topics, subscribes to in topics and sends messages from them